hindu-comm/mail_stream_indology/2015/04/Favour/65__Erik_Reenberg_Sand.md

 Emne: Re: [INDOLOGY] Favour?

-​Almost all MSS of the Bhagavadgītā have this Mālā text at the beginning, whether or not it is mentioned in catalogue entries.
+Almost all MSS of the Bhagavadgītā have this Mālā text at the beginning, whether or not it is mentioned in catalogue entries.
 Rather few BG MSS actually begin "dharmakṣetre kurukṣetre ..." in my experience.
 Best,
 Dominik
-​

 On 8 April 2015 at 08:54, Erik Reenberg Sand <ersand at hum.ku.dk<mailto:ersand at hum.ku.dk>> wrote: